dmolik/bflo-kube-tf/README.md

   - ssh client - the ssh command is used as part of the data gathering and provisioning steps.
   - Terraform, you can download it [Here](https://www.terraform.io/downloads.html).

 The next step is to create an AWS api key.
-Under Services -> IAM -> Users -> Security Credentials -> Access Keys.
+Under `Services -> IAM -> Users -> Security Credentials -> Access Keys`

 Now the grand reveal; to create your kubeadm kubernetes cluster you need to run: